Cervical intraepithelial neoplasia (CIN)

-The main cause of CIN is the human papilloma virus (HPV).
-There are over 100 types of HPV.
-Some types can affect the cervix and cause the abnormal cell changes that may develop into cervical cancer.
-These types of HPV are called high-risk HPV.
+The main cause of CIN is an infection called the human papilloma virus (HPV).
+There are over 100 types of this virus.
+Some types of HPV can affect the cervix.
+The types that cause abnormal cell changes in the cervix are called high-risk HPV

-In some people, the immune system does not clear the infection and the virus stays in the body for longer.
-If the cervix is affected by high-risk HPV, it means the virus may cause damage.
-Over a long time, this damage can develop into CIN.
+In some people, the immune system does not get rid of the infection and the virus stays in the body for longer.
+We do not know exactly why this is.
+If the cervix is affected by HPV for a long time, the virus can cause damage that may eventually develop into CIN.

 Your risk of developing CIN is higher if you smoke.
 This may be because:

-- smoking makes your immune system less effective at clearing HPV
+- smoking makes your immune system less effective at getting rid of HPV

 - the chemicals in tobacco can damage your cells.